horacewells/oh-my-zsh-vscode-theme/README.md

 # oh-my-zsh-vscode-theme

-Make sure zsh is installed and the current shell is zsh.
+Make sure oh-my-zsh is installed and the current shell is zsh.

 ## How do I check?